 We expect to continue to incur significant expenses and operating losses for the foreseeable future in connection with our ongoing CLEAR Outcomes CVOT, NDA and MAA submissions and commercial launch activities.
 Pursuant to the license and collaboration agreement with DSE, we received an upfront cash payment of \$150.0 million from DSE and are eligible for substantial additional sales and regulatory milestone payments and royalties, including an additional \$150.0 million upon first commercial sale in the DSE Territory.
-We estimate that current cash resources and proceeds to be received in the future under the DSE collaboration agreement are sufficient to fund operations through the expected approvals of bempedoic acid and the bempedoic acid / ezetimibe combination tablet and the commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, if approved for an LDL-C lowering indication.
+Pursuant to the RIPA with Oberland, we received an upfront cash payment of \$125.0 million and may be eligible for an additional \$25.0 million upon regulatory approval of either of our product candidates and \$50.0 million at our option upon reaching certain sales thresholds.
+In return, Oberland will have a right to receive revenue interest payments from us based on net sales of certain of our products.
+We estimate that current cash resources and proceeds to be received in the future under the DSE collaboration agreement and the RIPA with Oberland are sufficient to fund operations through the expected approvals of bempedoic acid and the bempedoic acid / ezetimibe combination tablet and the commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, if approved for LDL-C lowering indications.
 We may, however, need to secure additional cash resources to continue to fund the commercialization and further development of bempedoic acid and the bempedoic acid / ezetimibe combination tablet.
 We have based these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet and the extent to which we entered and may enter into collaborations with pharmaceutical partners regarding the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet.
-Our future funding requirements will depend on many factors, including, but not limited to:
+Because of the numerous risks and uncertainties associated with the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet and the extent to which we entered and may enter into collaborations with pharmaceutical partners regarding the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of bempedoic acid and the bempedoic acid with completing the development and commercialization, including, but not limited to: